 World's Largest Mangrove Forest

-The Sundarbans spans thousands of square kilometres across tidal rivers, mangroves, and islands.
-Its scale and biodiversity make it a globally significant location for wildlife, conservation, and climate documentaries.
+The Sundarbans spans thousands of square kilometres across tidal rivers, mangroves and islands shared between Bangladesh and India.
+The Bangladesh Sundarbans alone covers approximately 6,017 square kilometres.
+Its scale and biodiversity make it globally significant for wildlife, conservation and climate documentary production.

-The region is internationally known for the Royal Bengal Tiger, crocodiles, spotted deer, dolphins, and rare bird species.
-It is also central to narratives on climate change, human–wildlife conflict, and coastal resilience.
+The Sundarbans is internationally known for the Royal Bengal Tiger, saltwater crocodiles, Irrawaddy dolphins, spotted deer and over 300 bird species.
+It is central to narratives on climate change, human-wildlife conflict, forest community livelihoods and coastal resilience — all subjects in consistent demand from international broadcasters and conservation organisations.

 High-Sensitivity Ecological Zone